What is Amazon's responsibility over its facial recognition tech?

 On Thursday, the ACLU released the results of its test of Amazon's controversial Rekognition software, which uses artificial intelligence to, among other thing, recognize people.

-After building a database of 25,000 publicly available arrest photos and comparing it to all 435 members of Congress, they found that Rekognition, when left to its default settings, identified lawmakers like Luis Guitierrez of Illinois, John Lewis of Georgia, and Norma Torres of California, as criminals.
+After building a database of 25,000 publicly available arrest photos and comparing it to all 435 members of Congress, the ACLU found that Rekognition, when left to its default settings, identified lawmakers like Luis Guitierrez of Illinois, John Lewis of Georgia, and Norma Torres of California, as criminals.

 Of the 28 lawmakers Rekognition misidentified, about 40% were people of color, a result that led the ACLU to call for a government moratorium on the use of facial recognition software -- a call that gained traction Thursday among lawmakers.